11 October 2017

-Subsidence – it’s one of every property owners worst nightmare, but relatively little is known about it.
+Subsidence – it’s one of every property owner's worst nightmares, but relatively little is known about it.
 Justin Clarke, Director of Underwriting and Pricing at NIG, takes a closer look at the implications it can have for landlords, both residential and commercial.

 As many as one in five homes in England and Wales may be at risk of subsidence damage, which affects as many properties as flooding on an annual basis.